From A Wiki of Ice and Fire

 Olenna rarely shies from stating her opinion.
 She is described as a wizened, cunning old woman with a wicked wit and a sharp tongue, earning her the monicker of 'Queen of Thorns'.
 According to her granddaughter Margaery, she is not the most patient of women.
 Although she regularly mocks members of her own family, she seems to be a staunch supporter of Tyrell family interests.

-In her youth, she was almost wed to a member of House Targaryen, but Olenna did everything she could to make sure it never came to fruition.
-She speaks contemptuously of the Targaryen family history of madness.
+In her youth, she was arranged to marry Daeron Targaryen, but Olenna (so she claims) did everything she could to make sure it never came to fruition.
+Although according to history it was Daeron who actually broke the betrothal , She speaks contemptuously of the Targaryen family history of madness.
 Olenna liked her husband Luthor well enough, as he was kind and not unskilled in bed, but she still considered him an oaf.
 She regrets that she didn't have a chance to beat her son Mace more often when he was a child, as that would have made him more ready to heed her advice when he became an adult.
 Olenna has twin guardsmen named Erryk and Arryk, whom she refers to as "Left and Right" because she cannot tell them apart.

 A Clash of Kings